erencice/AI-Data-Science-Roadmap/README.md

 ### Brief Notes and Recommendations

 * Taking both the Stanford and Probability & Statistics courses together is effective to build a solid understanding of statistics and probability fundamentals.
+* Casella & Berger is crucial for gaining deep theoretical insights into statistical inference, complementing the foundational courses with rigorous mathematical understanding.
 * The SAS course is valuable for gaining practical skills in statistical analysis and hypothesis testing.
 * A/B testing guides provide practical context for experiment design and interpreting results.
 * Think Stats is a good intro for Python users, best started after grasping fundamentals.